rht-labs/tech-exercise/docs/slides/content/kick-off.md

 ## Exercise
 #### Choose someone you've never met before
-- Pass the Post-it note to them <!-- {.element: class="fragment"  data-fragment-index="1"} -->
+- Swap Post-it notes with your chosen partner <!-- {.element: class="fragment"  data-fragment-index="1"} -->
 - Set a 30 seconds timer<!-- {.element: class="fragment"  data-fragment-index="2"} -->
-- Draw a part of owner's face on the Post-it note:<!-- {.element: class="fragment"  data-fragment-index="3"} -->
+- Draw a part of owner's face on the Post-it note <!-- {.element: class="fragment"  data-fragment-index="3"} -->
   * Eyes <!-- {.element: class="fragment"  data-fragment-index="3"} -->
 - Swap back, admire the work, and then choose a new partner. <!-- {.element: class="fragment"  data-fragment-index="4"} -->
 - Repeat the process for more facial features <!-- {.element: class="fragment"  data-fragment-index="5"} -->